andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 It was fun while it lasted.

-Of the nearly half-million words in the English language, the descriptor "diverse" would be near the bottom of the list for a mid-30s straight white guy from Oklahoma.
+Of the nearly half-million words in the English language, the descriptor "diverse" would be nowhere near the top of the list for a mid-30s straight white guy from Oklahoma.

-However, you'd surely find "misplaced confidence" near the top of the same list so I decide to apply anyway ¯\\_(ツ)_/¯
+However, what you *would* find near the top of the list is "misplaced confidence" so I decide to apply anyway ¯\\_(ツ)_/¯

 My 7 word response to Laura initiated the fueling procedures for a Saturn V rocket programmed to launch me out of my comfort zone and into another galaxy.